-Drug Screening, Background Checks, and Compliance Training
+Drug Screens, Background Checks, and Compliance Training

 Clinical site Affiliation Agreements have pre-screening requirements for students.
 These pre-screening requirements (background checks and drug screens) are often the same as those required of employees of the clinical training facilities.
-The rationale for extending requirements to clinical students was the concept of due diligence and competency assessment of all individuals whose assignments bring them in contact with patients or employees.
-Competency extends beyond technical skills to an individual's criminal and substance abuse history.
-This approach often helps the facility to ensure uniform compliance with the JCAHO standards pertaining to human resource management.
+This helps the facility to ensure uniform compliance with the JCAHO standards pertaining to human resource management.

-Students must obtain a background check (with or without finger printing), which includes a criminal background evaluation/history, prior to the clinical year curriculum.
+Students must obtain a background check (with or without finger printing), which includes a criminal background evaluation/history, just prior to the clinical year curriculum.
 Typically, no student will be permitted to participate in educational or patient care activities if the individual has been convicted of a crime, other than a misdemeanor driving violation.

 Along with a background check, students are also required to have an up-to-date drug screen.
-Some facilities accept a one-time screen while other facilities may have a specified time frame (sometimes 30-60 days in advance).
+Some facilities accept a one-time screen while other facilities may have a specified time frame (sometimes 30-60 days just prior to that rotation).
 Students must be prepared to provide results of up-to-date drug screening and background checks when required.
-This information is maintained on the EXXAT website and access is limited to individual users.
+This information is maintained on the EXXAT/APPROVE website and access is limited to individual users.
 Students are responsible for the costs of any initial and subsequent drug screens and background checks.

-The above completed documentation along with proof of recent OSHA Bloodborne Pathogen, HIPAA, and BLS/ACLS training, your driver's license, health insurance card, and a student biography and professional photo must be uploaded to EXXAT by the program-established due date.
-NOTE:
+The above completed documentation along with proof of recent OSHA Bloodborne Pathogen, HIPAA, and BLS/ACLS training, your driver's license, health insurance card, and a student biography and professional photo must be uploaded to EXXAT/APPROVE by the program-established due date.

-- Please upload all above documentation into EXXAT as individually labeled pdf or MS Word documents.
+- Please upload all above documentation into EXXAT/APPROVE as individually labeled pdf or MS Word documents.
 No other format is acceptable. - To obtain drugs screens, bring a valid driver's license.
-To avoid repeat drug screens due to dilution or suspicious behavior, students should not drink excessive liquids within 4 hours prior to drug testing and also be prepared to give a urine sample when asked. - If you are currently taking any prescribed scheduled medications for ADHD, anxiety, insomnia, pain, etc. that will show up positive in a drug screen (i.e. Ritalin, Adderall, Klonopin, Xanax, Ativan, Ambien, Codeine, etc.) you MUST bring with you to the lab and be prepared to submit the below to EXXAT: - 1.
+To avoid repeat drug screens due to dilution or suspicious behavior, students should not drink excessive liquids within 4 hours prior to drug testing and also be prepared to give a urine sample when asked. - If you are currently taking any prescribed scheduled medications for ADHD, anxiety, insomnia, pain, etc. that will show up positive in a drug screen (i.e., Ritalin, Adderall, Klonopin, Xanax, Ativan, Ambien, Codeine, etc.) you MUST bring with you to the lab and be prepared to submit the below to EXXAT/APPROVE: - 1.
 A copy or original Rx from the pharmacy and - 2.
 The current labeled prescription bottle - It is strongly recommended that each student maintain copies of all testing/results and certifications in the event those documents need to be presented to the clinical site.
 In addition, this information is often needed after graduation when applying for credentialing.